pradlanka/BLAST/README.md

 # BLAST
-Codes for the BLAST project
+Codes for the first level analysis for the BLAST project